Opentrons/Protocols/protocols/772041/README.md

-# Distribution of PCR mastermix to MicroAmp 384 optical well plate
+# Distribution of PCR mastermix to MicroAmp 384 optical well plate or other plate

 ### Author
 [Opentrons](https://opentrons.com/)